-Ketamine hydrochloride, also known as Special K, Kit-Kat, or simply K, belongs to a class of drugs called dissociative anesthetics.
+Ketamine hydrochloride, also known as Special K, Kit-Kat, or simply K, belongs to a class of drugs called dissociative anesthetics or hallucinogens.
 These drugs, which also include nitrous oxide and phencyclidine (PCP), separate perception from sensation.

 Ketamine was created to be an anesthetic.
 Doctors still use it for general anesthesia in certain circumstances.
-The
+In fact, the

 Generally, the psychological effects of a K-hole can include: